Jenkins integration

 TIP

-Furthermore, we recommend updating the global tool from time to time even if there are no pending plugin updates, as the tool usually gets more frequent updates than the plugin.
+Furthermore, we recommend updating the tool from time to time even if there are no pending plugin updates, as the tool usually gets more frequent updates than the plugin.

 1. Update the plugin